WilliamHoltam/feeling-responsive/pages/about.md

 required to deliver two state benefits as well as ~£14bn expenditure for both the Autumn Budget and Spring Statement.
 1. I graduated from Surrey University with a BSc Physics in 2018.
 I achieved 80% in my Final Year Project Report:
 "An Insight into Future UK Population Demographics Using Monte Carlo Simulation".
-1. Currently working at [Datalytyx ltd.][1], as a Data Scientist, Im currently developing and testing the Gallium IoT data classifier.
+1. Currently working at [Datalytyx ltd.][1], as a Data Scientist, I am currently developing and testing the Gallium IoT data classifier and providing consultancy services to both the public and private sectors.

 [1]: https://www.datalytyx.com